CartoDB/documentation/app/content/carto-user-manual/tutorials/subscribe-to-public-data-from-the-data-observatory.md

     ![DO source with bounding box sql applied](/img/cloud-native-workspace/tutorials/tutorial4_do_source_with_boundingbox_sql_applied.png)

+{{% bannerNote type="warning" title="Warning" %}}
+Note that when modifying the query you should keep the table IDs as defined for your own account, not based on the ones we showcase in this example (e.g. `carto-data.ac_lqe3zwgu`).
+The important part is the introduction of  `ST_INTERSECTSBOX(geom, -118.341567,33.972640,-118.093688,34.089010)`.
+{{%/ bannerNote %}}

 13. Going back to our buffer in Chicago, we can now go ahead and use Builder in order to create an interactive dashboard.
 First let’s re-run the previous query and give a name to our layer such as “Spatial Features - Chicago”.

     ![DO rename layer](/img/cloud-native-workspace/tutorials/tutorial4_do_rename_the_layer.png)